ReviewMyContract.aiReview My Contract

 "This Memorandum of Understanding ("MOU") is entered into between Alpha Partners LLC ("Alpha") and Beta Development Corp. ("Beta") to memorialize the parties' mutual understanding regarding the potential joint development of the Riverside Mixed-Use Project.
 This MOU is not intended to be a legally binding agreement, except for Sections 6 (Confidentiality), 7 (Exclusivity), and 8 (Governing Law), and does not obligate either party to consummate any transaction."

-The terms Letter of Intent, Term Sheet, Memorandum of Understanding, and Heads of Agreement are often used interchangeably, but they carry subtle distinctions in usage and implication across industries.
+The terms Letter of Intent, Term Sheet, Memorandum of Understanding, and Heads of Agreement are often used interchangeably, but they carry meaningful distinctions in usage, implied binding effect, and industry convention.
 Understanding these distinctions helps you choose the right document for your situation and interpret documents you receive.

 Letter of Intent (LOI).
 An LOI is typically used in M&A transactions, commercial real estate, and construction.
 It is formatted as a letter from one party to another, setting forth the principal terms and requesting the recipient's signature as an indication of agreement to proceed on those terms.
 The LOI format implies a proposal: the party sending the LOI has made a business decision to offer specific terms, and the recipient's signature signals acceptance of the framework (not the final deal).
 LOIs are typically 3–8 pages for M&A transactions and 1–3 pages for commercial real estate.